ortizvane09/Project3_Group8/Proposal_README.md

 ## Luxuray Apparel location in Texas Analysis

 We are a luxury apparel company looking to open a location in Texas.
 We want to decide where would be a good location to maximize the chances for success.
-We will look at the ecomonic infomation available for all 253 counties within Texas to see if there is a best match.
+We will look at the ecomonic information available for all 253 counties within Texas to see if there is a best match.

 We will be accessing the U.S. Bureau of Economic Analysis API to collect information about the per capitol information for all the counties in Texas. https://apps.bea.gov/API/signup/